-Signup Discounts: It’s a relatable experience for a retail employee to offer you their store’s credit card at checkout.
+|Discounts||It’s common for a retail employee to offer you their store’s credit card at checkout.
 It’s also familiar for said employee to pitch a signup incentive in exchange for opening an account, such as an extra discount on what you’re about to purchase.
 If you practice your timing wisely, you could earn that bonus discount in conjunction with other sales the store is promoting, thereby saving big bucks on something you were already planning to buy.|

-|Rewards||The meat and potatoes of a store credit card, a rewards program is the primary vehicle for maximizing your customer experience at a retailer.
+|Rewards||The meat and potatoes of a store credit card, a rewards program is the primary vehicle for maximizing your consumer experience at a retailer.
 Whereas a merchant might have a “lite” rewards program in place that allows customers to freely earn points, having a retail credit card account often lets you earn points at a faster rate as well as receive additional promotions and coupons.|

-Access to Sales/Presales: As a store cardholder, you may be granted access to exclusive member-only sales that either includes items not otherwise available to the public or deeper discounts than what the average consumer would find.
+|Sales access||As a store cardholder, you may receive access to exclusive members-only sales that either include items not otherwise available to the public or deeper discounts than what the average consumer would find.
 Alternatively, you may be able to shop for new collections before they reach the masses.|